-With two more races left and a title in his hands, Jackie definitely decided to retire after 1973 Watkins Glen Grand Prix, which would have been his 100th Formula One race.
+With two more races left and a title in his hands, Jackie definitely decided to retire after 1973 United States Grand Prix at Watkins Glen, which would have been his 100th Formula One race.
 In Canada, he scored fifth but never started his jubilee event.
 The reason for that was Cevert's untimely death at Watkins Glen, the track where he scored his first and only Formula One win.

 While battling with Ronnie Peterson for his first Formula One pole position, Cevert went a bit wide in the uphill Esses curves, catching the curb and losing control of the car.
 His Tyrrell 600 swerved from left to right and then left again, hitting the barrier so hard that the impact instantly killed him.
 Out of respect for Francois Cevert, Jackie Stewart and Tyrrell withdrew from the race.
 The accident left a deep impact not just on Ken and Jackie, but the whole community, as their lost the most talented young driver at the time.